marcpouzet/zrun/README.md

 ## Getting Started

-The interpreter is written in OCaml.
+The interpreter is written in OCaml mostly in purely functional style.
 The simplest way to install the dependencies is via [OPAM](https://opam.ocaml.org/).

 ```bash